Skip to main content

 “I know my father wants to go to war instead of me, but…” He stood up and faced the men as he said with teary eyes, “I want to see them in their eyes when I slash their throats.”
 Ishaan Dev inhaled.
 He was not alone in thinking that Trishaan Dev or the new Suryapalian regime had something to do with the incident.

 “You are welcome to my camp, my friend.”
 Ishaan Dev placed his hand gently on the prince’s shoulder.
-He gave Raja Viraj orders to transfer the pendent and official letter of condolence to the prince of Mait before he started his long journey back home.
+He gave Raja Viraj orders to transfer the pendant and official letter of condolence to the prince of Mait before he started his long journey back home.

 Rajkumar Advait turned pale as he was handed the pendant.
-He discreetly checked to see if it opened into a secret chamber like the one he had seen and it didn’t.
-His throat went dry when the Maharaja's letter of condolence informed him that the princess had come to apologise to the Maharaja with this token from Mait as a sign of his forgiveness and he wished to give it back.
+He discreetly checked to see if it opened into a secret chamber like the one he had seen, and it didn’t.
+His throat went dry when the Maharaja's letter of condolence informed him that the princess had come to apologise to the Maharaja with this token from Mait as a sign of his forgiveness, and he wished to give it back.
 As Rajkumar Advait took the pendant and the letter with a bow, he was now sure that Kumari Advika was involved in the ploy to kill the Maharaja.
 There was no way anyone else could know of it.
-He had already pledged against Suryapali and if Neelambargarh did not trust him either, he would be left the weakest in the land.
+He had already pledged against Suryapali, and if Neelambargarh did not trust him either, he would be left the weakest in the land.
 He decided to burn the pendant in secrecy that very night.
-And with it burnt what little remained of his sister’s existence in the land of the Maya.
+And with it, he burnt what little remained of his sister’s existence in the land of the Maya.

-When Mait’s capital was seen like a line on the horizon Ishaan Dev turned back just once while he rode on Vidyut and stopped his horse.
+When Mait’s capital was seen like a line on the horizon, Ishaan Dev turned back just once while he rode on Vidyut and stopped his horse.
 The entourage stopped in silence behind him as he looked up skyward as if to say a prayer.
 He couldn’t wait to be home, to hold his child and spend time with Maharani Priyambada.
-He knew life was unexpected but he never felt the fear of missing out on his time with them as he did that day.
-He smiled faintly at the last sight of Mait as if to say his last goodbye to the woman he once loved, and the place she called home.
+He knew life was unexpected, but he never felt the fear of missing out on his time with them as he did that day.
+He smiled faintly at the last sight of Mait as if to say his last goodbye to the woman he once loved and the place she called home.
 Then he rode homewards, to the border of Neelambargarh, on the Heemdevi.

-“I don’t understand what is happening Urvi,” Priyambada exclaimed as she paced the room and Urvi read through the scroll that she had handed her.
-It was dawn and Urvi had come to check on her mistress only to find her pacing sleeplessly with a scroll in hand.
+“I don’t understand what is happening, Urvi,” Priyambada exclaimed as she paced the room, and Urvi read through the scroll that she had handed her.
+It was dawn, and Urvi had come to check on her mistress only to find her pacing sleeplessly with a scroll in hand.
 Urvi immediately noticed the seal of her spies as she read the scroll and gasped.
 “Did she kill herself?
 Did someone kill her?
 But why?”
 Urvi cleared her throat but stayed quiet.
-It would be inappropriate for her to speak her mind but if she could she had her own theories.
+It would be inappropriate for her to speak her mind, but if she could, she had her own theories.
 Perhaps the princess was guilty of trying to harm the Maharaja and killed herself.
 Or someone thought she was still in his heart and killed her to affect Ishaan Dev.
 But did he still care?
-Urvi looked up at Maharani Priyambada still pacing the room.
+Urvi looked up at Maharani Priyambada, still pacing the room.
 Was it ever possible to forget someone?
-She wondered to herself as she gently put down the scroll and stepped away from the room leaving Priyambada with her own thoughts.
+She wondered to herself as she gently put down the scroll and stepped away from the room, leaving Priyambada with her own thoughts.
 She still needed to find Devdoot and talk to him.
 He hadn’t returned to their quarters the previous night, something he never did.
-She was worried and Devdoot seemed to be avoiding her.
+She was worried, and Devdoot seemed to be avoiding her.

-As darkness set in the Suryapali palace and one by one, the lights went out, Kausani made her way down the cellar to Trinayani Devi with her dinner.
-Rani Sumedha had managed to make this a daily affair to avoid suspicion and none of the guards would inform the king about his queen’s decisions.
+As darkness set in, the Suryapali palace and one by one, the lights went out, Kausani made her way down the cellar to Trinayani Devi with her dinner.
+Rani Sumedha had managed to make this a daily affair to avoid suspicion, and none of the guards would inform the king about his queen’s decisions.
 They assumed he knew of them.
 As Trinayani Devi ate, Kausani spoke in a whisper.

 “Her Highness told me to inform you that she had overheard the king talk of war.”
 Trinayani Devi stopped at her morsel and looked up at her words.